Nolan Gorman Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 13th-ranked team ERA across all league pitching staffs (4.07).
+- The Marlins' 4.13 team ERA ranks 15th among all MLB pitching staffs.

-- The Marlins rank 12th in baseball in home runs given up (92 total, 1.1 per game).
+- Marlins pitchers combine to surrender 94 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- Hoeing (1-2) gets the starting nod for the Marlins in his sixth start of the season.
-He's put together a 3.72 ERA in 38 2/3 innings pitched, with 30 strikeouts.
+- Perez (5-2) takes the mound for the Marlins in his 11th start of the season.
+He's put together a 2.47 ERA in 47 1/3 innings pitched, with 54 strikeouts.

-- In his most recent time out on Friday against the Atlanta Braves, the righty tossed 3 2/3 innings, allowing seven earned runs while surrendering six hits.
+- The righty's most recent appearance was on Saturday against the Atlanta Braves, when he went a third of an inning, surrendering six earned runs while allowing seven hits.

-- The 26-year-old has put up an ERA of 3.72, with 7 strikeouts per nine innings, in 19 games this season.
-Opponents have a .243 batting average against him.
+- The 20-year-old has a 2.47 ERA and 10.3 strikeouts per nine innings across 10 games this season, while allowing a batting average of .213 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.